 Howard Shockey & Sons continues to work with the Museum of the Shenandoah Valley (MSV) to develop its 214-acre campus in four construction phases over 10 years.
 Phase I of the Master Plan included an extensive two-year restoration and reinterpretation of the Glen Burnie House.
 The modernization changed the house museum to a small-scale event space for parties, lectures, concerts and weddings.
 Shockey also restored six acres of garden space.

 To fund the $7.2 million project, a grant from the Glass-Glen Burnie Foundation matched every dollar donated.

-Shockey recently finished a renovation of the main lobby of the museum.
+Shockey also finished a renovation of the main lobby of the museum.
 In subsequent phases, Shockey will be providing additional restoration and expansion, new construction of more buildings and roads, and construction of an outdoor amphitheater.

 How can we help?
 Tell Us